School Districts Across New York State Preparing To Go Remote After Thanksgiving As Coronavirus Rates Surge

 — Céline Gounder, MD, ScM, FIDSA (@celinegounder) November 12, 2020

 Some other districts across New York have also announced plans to move students to remote learning immediately after Thanksgiving, though not yet on a permanent basis.
-As the Jamestown Post-Journal reported, the city said it would be shifting students to fully remote learning for a full week after break, keeping them at home until December 4.
+According to the Jamestown Post-Journal, the city said it would be shifting students to fully remote learning for a full week after break, keeping them at home until December 4.
 Superintendent Kevin Whitaker said they know that families will be gathering around the holiday, and want to build in more time to prevent a potential coronavirus surge within the schools.

-There is some belief that the remote education could last much longer.
-Bob Confer, a columnist for the Lockport Journal outside of Buffalo, noted that districts across New York will likely end up going remote through at least a portion of the winter.
+There is some belief that the setup could last much longer.
+Bob Confer, a columnist for the Lockport Journal outside of Buffalo, speculated that districts across New York will likely end up going remote through at least a portion of the winter.

 “Are New York families ready for the very real possibility of schools going full remote around Thanksgiving and staying that way for 1, 2, maybe 3 months?” he tweeted.